rk173238/rk173238/README.md

 ### Rohit Kumar 👋
 <a href="https://app.daily.dev/rohit47"><img src="https://api.daily.dev/devcards/v2/rTgMUM8FikAQf3H6d4OLU.png?type=default&r=s3s" width="356" alt="Rohit's Dev Card"/></a>

-- ⚡ Fun fact: If your project has an EOD job, do not execute it on your first day—especially not in production.
-It’s not a job, it’s a trap disguised as automation.

 <!--
 **rk173238/rk173238** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.